Roman Abramovich: Chelsea Football Club

 In March 2017, Chelsea announced it had received approval for a revamped £500m stadium at Stamford Bridge with a capacity of up to 60,000.
-On 15 July 2018, the renewal of Abramovich's British visa by the Home Office, and his subsequent withdrawal of the application, in May 2018 Chelsea halted plans to build a £500m stadium in south-west London due to the "unfavourable investment climate" and the lack of assurances about Abramovich's immigration status.
+Following the delay in the renewal of Abramovich's British visa by the Home Office, and his subsequent withdrawal of the application, in May 2018 Chelsea halted plans to build a £500m stadium in south-west London due to the "unfavourable investment climate" and the lack of assurances about Abramovich's immigration status.
 Abramovich was set to invest hundreds of millions of pounds for the construction of the stadium.
 Abramovich has been accused of purchasing Chelsea at the behest of Vladimir Putin, but he has denied the claim.
 Putin's People, a book by journalist Catherine Belton, a former Financial Times Moscow correspondent, formerly made such an assertion, but after libel action by Abramovich against Belton and the book's British publisher HarperCollins, the claims were agreed in December 2021 to be stated as having no factual basis in future editions.

-In 2021, Abramovich was criticized for trying to enter Chelsea into the newly announced European Super League.
-The competition was widely scrutinized for encouraging greediness among the richer, larger football clubs, which would have undermined the significance of existing football competitions; however, just two days later, Abramovich pulled the club out of the new competition, with other English clubs following suit, causing the league to suspend operations.
-In 2022, it was reported that Abramovich was owed $2 billion from Chelsea F.C.
+In 2021, Abramovich was criticised for trying to enter Chelsea into the newly announced European Super League.
+The competition was widely scrutinised for encouraging greediness among the richer, larger football clubs, which would have undermined the significance of existing football competitions; however, just two days later, Abramovich pulled the club out of the new competition, with other English clubs following suit, causing the league to suspend operations.
+In 2022, it was reported that Abramovich was owed $2 billion from Chelsea.
 According to Forbes, Abramovich's loan was insurance in case the British government considered sanctioning him due to his close relationship with the Putin regime in Russia.
-On 26 February 2022, during the Russo-Ukrainian War, Abramovich handed over "stewardship and care" of Chelsea FC to the Chelsea Charitable Foundation.
+On 26 February 2022, during the Russo-Ukrainian War, Abramovich handed over "stewardship and care" of the club to the Chelsea Charitable Foundation.

 Abramovich released an official statement on 2 March 2022 confirming that he was selling the club due to the ongoing situation in Ukraine.
 Although the UK government froze Abramovich's assets in the United Kingdom on 10 March due to his "close ties with [the] Kremlin", it was made clear that the Chelsea club would be allowed to operate in activities which were football related.
-On 12 March, the Premier League disqualified Abramovich as a director of Chelsea Football Club.
+On 12 March, the Premier League disqualified Abramovich as a director of Chelsea.

-On 7 May 2022, Chelsea announced that a new ownership group led by Todd Boehly and Clearlake Capital had agreed on the terms to acquire the club.
+On 7 May 2022, Chelsea announced that the investor consortium BlueCo led by Todd Boehly and Clearlake Capital had agreed on the terms to acquire the club.